Q: What is the best way for college students to prevent the “Freshman 15?”

 A: Ain’t no such thing.

-This continuum shows how preoccupation or with food and body image can progress into a full blown disorder.
-As a member of the Tang Center’s Eating Disorder team, I hear heartbreaking stories of struggle with food and body hate on a daily basis.
-So I say: let’s ditch the catchy headlines, delete the calorie counting apps from our phones, and practice healthy habits that will help us thrive in the long term.
+This continuum shows how preoccupation with food and body image can progress into a full-blown disorder.
+As a member of the UHS Eating Disorder team, I hear heartbreaking stories of struggle with food and body hate on a daily basis.
+So I say: let’s ditch the catchy headlines, delete the calorie-counting apps from our phones, and practice healthy habits that will help us thrive in the long term.